 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to a general c&d debris service—keeping your asphalt-only tear-offs on our dedicated roofing line.
-This ensures we handle your specific waste stream with the right equipment.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to a general c&d debris service—keeping your asphalt-only tear-offs on our specialized, standard roofing rate.
+This process keeps disposal costs predictable for your job.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition